AlieNiT/galaxy-type-classification/README.md

 * Spirals: 3315 images
 * Irregulars: 317 images

-As you can see, about 74% of the images are from one class and this bias in the dataset can cause unwanted behaviours in our models.
+About 74% of the images are from one class and this bias in the dataset can cause unwanted behaviours in our models.

 ## Models
 1. A MLP model with 3 hidden layers and CrossEntropyLoss: This approach can reach a pretty high accuracy(74%) in only one epoch.
 However, the model basically returns 2(Spiral) for any input image.
 This behaviour of the first model comes from the bias in our training set.